 Although his participation was aimed at promoting the first edition of the Rally Argentina, which over time became a classic of the specialty, Reutemann brought to light that experience acquired in his first years of motorsport on Tourism vehicles.

-On the basis of regularity and good sets, the Finn Hannu Mikkola (Mercedes Benz 46 SLC) arrived at the end of the race 500 minutes behind Röhrl and half an hour behind the second.
+On the basis of regularity and good partials, he reached the end of the race 46 minutes behind Röhrl and half an hour behind the second, the Finn Hannu mikkola (Mercedes Benz 500 SLC).

 Reutemann's second experience was when he was already retired, although with his talent intact.
 This time he repeated third place with a Peugeot 205 Turbo 16 and by roads of the province of Cordova.